DFE-Digital/get-into-teaching-app/app/views/content/international-returners/_support-for-shortage-subjects.md

-If you teach maths, physics, computing, chemistry or modern foreign languages, you could get a return to teaching adviser.
+If you teach maths, physics, computing, chemistry or modern foreign languages, you're eligible for a return to teaching adviser.

 You can get: